LucidtechAI/las-docs/tutorials/setup_approve_view.md

-# Tutorial for creating a custom approve view in Flyt
+# Tutorial: Create a custom approval view in Flyt

-With access to Flyt, you have the option to create your own React component to be loaded for each queue in its approval view.
+With access to *Flyt*, you have the option to create your own React component to be loaded for each queue in its approval view.
 The entire view is yours to do with as you see fit.

-For now we'll create a simple view with half the page having a PDF/image preview, and the other half being a form for the information we care about from our documents, along with some action buttons to either approve, skip, or reject a task.
+For now, we'll create a simple view with a PDF/image preview on half of the page, and a form for the relevant document information on the other half.
+In addition, we'll include action buttons to either approve, skip, or reject a task.

 ## Build setup

-Before we start creating the component, lets take care of the build setup and everything that is necessary to actually get a working remote component built.
+Before we start creating the component, let's complete the build setup and everything that is necessary to get a working remote component built.

-To have a functioning remote component, you need to create a CommonJS bundle because of the usage through [remote-component](https://github.com/Paciolan/remote-component).
+To have a functioning remote component, you need to create a `CommonJS` bundle because of the usage through [remote component](https://github.com/Paciolan/remote-component).
+(TTNote: Link above is to github, consider if a link to gitbook is needed instead.)
-You are free to use whatever bundler or build tool you feel like, but in this example we'll make use of Webpack just like in the examples in the above link.
+You are free to use the bundler or build tool of your choice, but in this example, we'll make use of *Webpack*, as in in the examples in the above link.

 ### `src/index.js`

-Create `src/index.js` and expose your component as the `default` export.
+Create `src/index.js` and expose your component as the `default` export:

 ```javascript
 import React from "react";